Free school meals

 Free school meals for reception, year 1 and 2 children

-All children in reception, year 1 and year 2 classes are entitled to universal infant free school meals.
-If you meet the qualifying criteria listed below, completing an application could help your children's school get valuable extra funding through the pupil premium.
+All children in reception, year 1 and year 2 classes automatically receive universal infant free school meals.
+However, if you meet the qualifying criteria listed below, completing an application for benefits-related free school meals could help your children's school get valuable extra funding through the pupil premium.

 - Income support